Welcome! Thank you for your interest in Wood Industry Careers!

 - College of Woodworking Knowledge (CWWK) Educational Seminar Program, including Teacher Track Seminars: in 2019, topics included shop safety, funding your program, how to market your program, design-build instruction, and CAD for woodworking.
 The 2021 seminar information will be available in Spring 2021.

-- Industry-Education Networking Breakfast – opportunity to connect directly with industry professionals interested in working with schools
+- Industry-Education Networking mixer – opportunity to connect directly with industry professionals interested in working with schools (info coming soon)

 - Open to high school and post secondary